 George Blyth was a keen photographer, who took several photos of the goings on in the Breamish Valley.
-Sixty-two images held in the Breamish Valley Photographic Collection are credited to George (see for example Huntsman with Dog, Five in a Boat and Motorcycle K.T.1790).
+Sixty-five images held in the Breamish Valley Photographic Collection are credited to George (see for example Huntsman with Dog, Five in a Boat and Motorcycle K.T.1790).

 Breamish Valley postman

 From at least 1901 until around 1939, George was a rural postman, delivering mail to the villages in the Breamish Valley.
 It’s easy to imagine how, through his daily work routine, he would have come to know the people and the area well and how he would have had access to the community to explore and enjoy his hobby of photography.